lgarron/clipboard-polyfill/README.md

       function(err){console.log("failure", err);
     });

-Note: browsers may require you to trigger this code only in response to a user gesture.
+Note: Copying will fail if `clipboard.copy()` is not triggered in direct response to a user gesture.

 ## Usage